Asumie-code/image_upload_site_expressback/README.md

 by default the port should be 5000.

 ### JWT_SECRET:
-Jsonwebtoken the secret by default  is 'shhh'.
+Jsonwebtoken secret. the secret by default  is 'shhh'.

 ## Note